Obra-Studio/shadcn-ui-kit/plugins/obra-shadcn-ui-kit-tailwind-css-export/README.md

-# Variables to Tailwind/shadcn CSS
+# Obra shadcn/ui kit CSS export

-A Figma plugin that exports your Figma variable collections to Tailwind CSS v4 / shadcn/ui compatible stylesheets.
+A Figma plugin that exports the [Obra shadcn/ui](https://www.figma.com/community/file/1514746685758799870/obra-shadcn-ui) variable collections to Tailwind CSS v4 / shadcn/ui compatible stylesheets.

 ## Features

-- **Read Figma Variables**: Automatically detects all local variable collections in your Figma file
+- **Read Figma Variables**: Automatically detect relevant local variable collections in your Figma file
-- **Mode Selection**: Choose which mode (theme variant) to export
+- **Mode Selection**: Choose which modes to export: create a combination of modes in a file that contains multiple modes
-- **OKLCH Color Format**: Converts colors to modern OKLCH format for better color manipulation
+- **Dark mode**: For semantic colors and chart colors, modes suffixed with `-dark` are picked up as dark-compatible themes
-- **shadcn/ui Compatible**: Generates CSS that works directly with shadcn/ui components
+- **shadcn/ui compatible**: Generates CSS that works directly with shadcn/ui components
 - **Tailwind v4 Ready**: Includes `@theme inline` block for Tailwind CSS v4 compatibility
 - **Copy or Download**: Easily copy the generated CSS or download as a file